 India is home to an age old civilisation whose intricacy and detail dazzle us all.
 Myths and legends, colours and stories, history and craft all fuel the people's undying lust for life.

 India is one of the world's oldest civilisations.
-At the moment (2016) 1,21 Billion people are living in this huge and divers country.
+Around 1,2 Billion people are living in this huge and divers country.
 "Indian" refers to the nationality but not to the language or religion.
 The Indian nationality consists of many regional ethno-linguistic groups, reflecting the rich and complex history of India.
 From astronomy to mathematics to art, most of our current knowledge and wisdom was once born in India.
 The diversity of cultural influences and omnipresence of colour inspired various craft traditions in India.
 Today, India is a thriving and dynamic country in terms of industry and finance.
 Despite this seemingly titanic growth spurt, Indians remains deeply attached to their millennial cultural traditions.

 As a multi-cultural and multi-ethnic country, various festivals and holidays are celebrated year-round, as an act of mutual respect for the different religious beliefs that coexist in India.